scottpcs/Agentopia/README.md

 Agentopia is a React-based web application that provides a graphical user interface for organizing workflows involving multiple AI agents.
 It allows users to visually create, connect, and manage AI agent nodes in a flow-based interface, enabling complex, multi-step AI interactions.

-## Project Structure

-The project is organized into two main parts:

-- `frontend/`: Contains the React application built with Vite and Tailwind CSS
-- `backend/`: Contains the Express.js server that handles API requests

 ## Features

 - Visual representation of AI agent workflows